model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/run-kani-harness.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="run-kani-harness" />

-Kani can help you generate unit tests containing the counter-example (or values for which the assertion fails).
-Each unit test provides inputs that will either trigger a property failure or satisfy a cover statement.
-This feature, called [concrete playback](https://model-checking.github.io/kani-verifier-blog/2022/09/22/internship-projects-2022-concrete-playback.html), allows you to generate unit tests that call a function with the exact arguments that caused the assertion violation, and the VSCode extension makes using concrete playback easy.
+Kani's [concrete playback](https://model-checking.github.io/kani-verifier-blog/2022/09/22/internship-projects-2022-concrete-playback.html) feature allows you to generate unit tests that call a function with the exact arguments that caused the assertion violation.
+The VSCode extension makes using concrete playback easy.
 You can read more about concrete playback in our [documentation](https://model-checking.github.io/kani/debugging-verification-failures.html).

-#### Generate a counter-example unit test
+#### Generate a counterexample unit test

 Next, we’ll generate the unit test by clicking on the `Run Concrete Playback for stretched_rectangle_can_hold_original` link that appears through a blue link on the error banner.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/generate-counter-example.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="generate-unit-test" />

-By simply clicking on a link, we have our counter example unit test pasted directly below the harness.
+By simply clicking on a link, we have our counterexample unit test pasted directly below the harness.
 This is what the unit test looks like:

 ```rust